Religious segregation: India

 The debate over the ban on non-Hindus entering Hindu temples began around 30 years ago when singer Yesudas, who planned to take part in a music program, was stopped at the Guruvayur Temple gate.
 He finally had to sing bhajans outside the temple wall.
 Though several temples in Kerala have signs saying non-Hindus are barred entry, few of them enforce it as strictly as Guruvayur Temple, which insists on following its distinct traditions.
 'Only Orthodox Hindus are allowed’, reads a signboard hanging from the Lion's Gate of the Sri Jagannath Temple in Puri.
 The issue has triggered many a controversy in the past and continues to arouse strong feelings even today.

 In the past a number of dignitaries, including former prime minister Indira Gandhi, had not been allowed to enter the 12th century shrine; she was married to a Parsi, Feroze Gandhi.
 In 2005, Princess Mahachakri Sirindhorn of Thailand was not allowed inside the temple as she is a Buddhist.

 In 2006, the shrine did not allow a citizen of Switzerland named Elizabeth Jigler, who had donated 17.8 million Indian rupees to the temple, because she is a Christian.
 Kashi Vishvanath Varanasi in Varanasi, the temple stands on the western bank of the holy river Ganga, and is one of the 12 Jyotirlingas, the holiest of Shiva temples.
 The most famous of the many temples in Varanasi is the one dedicated to Vishveswara—Shiva as Lord of the Universe.
 Non-Hindus are not allowed inside the temple, although this is not always enforced.
 On the northern side of Vishwanath Temple is the Gyan Kupor Well.
 Non-Hindus are also strictly forbidden entry here.

-Women and Non Muslims are not allowed to enter various mosques and Dargahs all over India.
+Partition of British India

+The partition of India entailed creating two countries - India and Pakistan - on the basis of religion, as demanded by Muhammad Ali Jinnah and the All India Muslim League, though not without significant opposition.

+In the colonial Indian province of Sind, the historian Ayesha Jalal describes the actions that the All India Muslim League used in order to undermine the government of Allah Bakhsh Soomro, which stood for a united India: